A2osX/A2osX/.Docs/ProDOS.md

 51-file limit on root directory removed (not tested with A2osX yet). lowercase, fully supported in A2osX.

-ProDOS 16 / GSOS
+### ProDOS 16 / GSOS

- am writing right now a ProDOS.md doc that will discuss 203tc, FX, and support of other versions out there.
-That was why i was asking about ProDOS 16.
-I was wondering if there was anything I needed to test/write up anything related to 16.

-there s something about launching A2OSX.SYSTEM under GSOS not supported because of very sensitive IRQ managment in A2osX
+ProDOS 16 / GSOS are versions of the ProDOS operating system that run only on Apple //GS computers.
+At this time, A2osX  is not supported under these operating systems because of A2OSX.SYSTEM's very sensitive IRQ management required by the multitasking multiuser nature of A2osX.
+To run A2osX on an Apple //GS you must first switch to one of the supported ProDOS 8 versions such as the supplied ProDOS 2.03tc or ProDOS FX.

 ## Requirements
-All editions of ProDOS require an Apple II series computer or licensed compatible.

 ProDOS 8 requires 64kB of memory to run.
 The original ProDOS (8) 1.0 through 1.0.2 requires only 48kB for the kernel, but nearly all programs, including the BASIC.SYSTEM needed to use Applesoft BASIC, require 64kB, making a 48kB system useless for ProDOS as a practical matter, and support for 48kB machines was removed in version 1.1.